HanuTyagi/Packet-Sniffer/README.md

 # Packet Sniffer
 A packet sniffer is a tool that can capture and analyze network traffic.
 This project is a packet sniffer that can capture and display information about network packets, including the source and destination IP addresses, the protocol, and the packet payload.

+# Project Introduction
+This Project is build uses `Scapy` framework.
+To capture http requests and login credentials the project uses `Sniff()` function from `Scapy` framework, All the captured packets are filter and only the http URL and login credentials are displayed.

 # Installation
 To use the packet sniffer, you will need to have Python 3 and the Scapy library installed on your system.
 You can install Scapy using pip: